 It is vital that you submit all the necessary information, otherwise your application will be not considered.

-- The application process for INEBRIA scholarships will be conducted entirely in English.
+• The application process for INEBRIA scholarships will be entirely in English.

-- To be eligible for an award, you must have an accepted abstract for the Lübeck conference.
+• To be eligible for an award, you must have an accepted abstract for the Edinburgh conference.

 Conditions upon signature of the scholarship

 Successful applicants will be required to sign a written agreement with INEBRIA, which details the conditions of the award.
-See an example here.
+See an example here: Scholarship-agreement

 These include the requirement to write and send a short report on the knowledge or contacts gained through attendance at the conference after the event.